-If the payment remains outstanding and the customer has missed the next agreed payment date, or there has been no contact, phone the customer or send another email or letter reminder of the money owing and request payment.
+If the payment remains outstanding – and the customer has missed the next agreed payment date, or there's been no contact at all – give the customer another call, or send another email or letter reminder of the money owing, and request payment.

 3. Contact your customer with a final notice

-When the customer has not paid as per the terms of payment, and has missed any extended payment dates gain call or email them to discuss the outstanding invoice and request payment.
+When the customer hasn't paid as per the terms of payment – and has missed any extended payment dates again – call or email them to discuss the outstanding invoice and request payment.

 4. Try to make direct contact with your customer